neuroinformatics-unit/movement/docs/source/index.md

 # movement

-Python tools to analyse animal body movements across space and time, aiming to facilitate the study of animal behaviour in neuroscience.
+Python tools for analysing body movements across space and time, to aid the study of animal behaviour in neuroscience.

 ::::{grid} 1 2 2 3
 :gutter: 3